ty-ler/ar-project/README.md

 Go back to the `Project Overview` page in Firebase and this time add a Unity app.
 Go through the steps again to register the app.
 Download both the `google-services.json` and `GoogleService-Info.plist` files and place them in the `<project-dir>/game/Assets` folder.

 Go back to Firebase and click on `Database` on the left side of the page.
-Scroll down to `Or choose Realtime Database` and create a database started in `test mode`.
+Scroll down to `Realtime Database` section and create a database started in `test mode` (Do **NOT** choose Cloud Firestore).
 Now that you have created the database for the project,  you can add your first teacher user.

 Click `Authentication` on the left side of the page.
 Click `Set up sign-in method`  and set up an `Email/Password` sign-in provider.
 Do **NOT** enable `Email link (passwordless sign-in)`.